MicrosoftDocs/xamarin-docs/docs/ios/platform/sirikit/understanding-sirikit.md

 More importantly, the app _must_ delete information from the Siri vocabulary promptly since a user could become upset if they deleted a piece of information but Siri was still recognizing it hours or days later.

 > [!IMPORTANT]
-> **NOTE:** The app should remove all of the User Specific Vocabulary from Siri if the user chooses to reset the app or if they logout.
+> The app should remove all of the User Specific Vocabulary from Siri if the user chooses to reset the app or if they logout.

 ## SiriKit Permissions